Central Methodist University-College of Graduate & Extended Studies School Images

 Master of Education

-The Master of Education Degree at CMU is available at Fayette, Union and Park Hills campuses.
+The Master of Education Degree is available at the Fayette, Union and Park Hills campuses.
 Students follow a 36 credit hour curriculum, but individuals tailor their coursework to meet their specific needs.
 Working adults can complete the program on a part-time basis.
 Teachers enroll in the program as a means to improve their pedagogical knowledge as well as move up the pay scale.
 Applicants must hold an appropriate bachelor’s degree and submit two letters of recommendation.

 Master of Science in Clinical Counseling